Radiofrequency Ablation Specialist

 Before your scheduled radiofrequency ablation, Dr. Coccaro gives you speciﬁc instructions.
 You may need to temporarily stop taking anti-inﬂammatory or other medications.
 Also, you need to ask a loved one to drive you home after the procedure because you receive a sedative.

-It can take up to several weeks to experience the full effect of radiofrequency ablation.
+It can take up to several weeks to experience the full eﬀect of radiofrequency ablation.
 During that time, you might have a slight increase in pain, but that’s an indicator that the treatment is working.
-Soon, you notice significant pain relief.
+Within two weeks you will experience signiﬁcant pain relief.

-In general, pain relief can last for anywhere from a few months to years.
+In general, pain relief can last for anywhere from nine months to years.
 Nerve tissue regenerates gradually after radiofrequency ablation, and as it regrows, it’s possible your pain could come back.
 You can repeat the procedure later for continued pain relief, if needed.

 Learn more about radiofrequency ablation by calling Precision Pain Management, LLC, or book an appointment by clicking on the online scheduler now.